 Many online retailers trying to stay ahead of their competitors have had the misconception that low prices are the singular factor that draws and retains consumers.
 Little did they know that the customer experience is just as important as the price, if not more.

 According to the Riverbed Retail Digital Trends Survey 2019, 89% of consumers revealed that a positive shopping experience impacts brand loyalty as much as prices.
 If you want your customers to remain loyal to you, it’s best if you pay attention to intangibles like loading time, attractive user interface, digital coupons and rewards, and access to reviews.
+In fact, check out our guide for seven more ways to create the best shopping experience possible.

 A positive shopping experience impacts brand loyalty as much as prices for 89% of consumers